-It is prohibited to capture and keep in captivity wild amphibians, reptiles, birds and mammals, except in the cases specified in this Law and laws and regulations governing nature protection and hunting.
+Section 27.
+It is prohibited to capture and keep in captivity wild amphibians, reptiles, birds, and mammals, except for the cases specified in this Law and laws and regulations governing nature protection and hunting.

 [31 March 2010; 15 June 2017]